Proof-of-Execution: Reaching Consensus through Fault-Tolerant Speculation: Evaluation

 In this setting, we require each client to only send its request when it has accepted a response for its previous query.
 As \hotstuff{} pipelines its phases of consensus into a {\em four}-phase pipeline, so we allow it to access four client requests (each on a distinct subsequent replica) at any time.
-As expected, \hotstuff{} performs better than all the other protocols at the expense of a higher latency as it rotates leader at the end of each consensus, which allows it to pipeline four requests.
-However, notice that once out-of-ordering is disabled, throughput drops from $\SI{200}{\kilo{}}$ transactions/s to just under a few {\em thousand} transactions per second.
-Hence, from the practical standpoint, out-of-ordering is simply crucial.
-Further, the difference in latency of different protocols is quite small, and the visible variation is a result of graph scaling while the actual numbers are in the range of $20-40$ milliseconds.
+As expected, \hotstuff{} performs better than all other protocols at the expense of a higher latency as it rotates primaries at the end of each consensus, which allows it to pipeline four requests.
+However, notice that once out-of-ordering is disabled, throughput drops from $\SI{200}{\kilo\text{transactions}\per\second}$ to just under a few {\em thousand} \si{\text{transactions}\per\second}.
+Hence, from a practical standpoint, out-of-ordering is simply crucial.
+Further, the difference in latency of different protocols is quite small, and the visible variation is a result of graph scaling while the actual numbers are in the range of $\SI{20}{\milli\second}$--$\SI{40}{\milli\second}$.